 Side effects associated with hormone-deprivation therapy, such as erectile dysfunction, hot flashes, bone loss and depression, were less common among the intermittent treatment group, Crook said.

 "There were many quality-of-life benefits to intermittent therapy, despite a similar overall survival," Crook said.
 "Even if they didn't regain erectile function ... they had less fatigue and improved urinary function, which were very important to them as well."

 Those on intermittent therapy had one-third of the treatments of the continuous therapy group, she added.
 "So there's a very significant cost savings ... with improved quality of life and no overall loss of survival," she said.
 "It's a triple win."

 Dr. Louis Potters, chairman of radiation medicine at North Shore-LIJ Health System in New Hyde Park, N.Y., said the study will help him structure conversations with some of his prostate cancer patients who face similar treatment choices.

 "We need to now focus on [learning] the optimal timing of the initiation of this treatment," he said.
 "Because it's clear that patients aren't necessarily going to die in droves if they have a recurrence following primary treatment.
 The question is, When do they need to start this type of therapy?"

 Crook noted that her study wasn't designed to answer that question, which could take many more years of research, but contended that the current evidence demonstrates that intermittent hormone therapy can become the standard of care for patients like those studied.

 "Intermittent therapy can't be used just arbitrarily," she said. "[Clinicians] need to follow a template and a schedule, and this is the one we have experience with.
 People have to be very careful in their interpretation of the study and the application of results."

-Explore further: Radiation added to hormone therapy increases survival for men with prostate cancer
+Explore further: Intermittent hormone therapy for prostate cancer inferior to continuous therapy

 The American Cancer Society offers more information about hormone therapy for prostate cancer.